ingra-ai/ingra/README.md

 ## Environment Variables

-The Bakabit Portal utilizes several environment variables for its configuration.
+The Ingra Portal utilizes several environment variables for its configuration.
 You will need to set these up in your `.env.local` file.
 Here's a guide to the required environment variables:

 ### Database Setup with Prisma

-To understand how to play around with Prisma, view the [Prisma readme](https://github.com/chozzz/bakabit-portal/tree/main/prisma)
+To understand how to play around with Prisma, view the [Prisma readme](https://github.com/ingra-ai/ingra-hubs/tree/main/prisma)

 1. Configure your database connection: